Nate9309/nate9309/README.md

 I am a Doctoral Candidate at the University of North Carolina at Charlotte studying Environmental Policy.

-⭐ I am also interested in data analytics, machine learning, and telling stories through data visualisation.
+⭐ I am also interested in survey research, data analytics, and telling stories through data visualisation.

 💼 I am seeking Data Science/Analytics and Survey Research related full-time roles and am open to relocate.